krn1904/workHoursBot/README.md

 # Telegram Work Hours Logger Bot

 A Node.js Telegram bot that allows you to log your daily work hours through natural language messages and provides summaries and analytics.
+Built for serverless deployment with MongoDB integration and webhook-based message handling.

 ## Features